briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

   preventing execution of code in data-only memory pages.
 I'm not actually sure enabling this alone is enough, but might as well do so.
 * Set video memory to the maximum (128 MB).
-This is already a relatively small amount and will likely not be enough for graphics heavy workloads.
+This is already a relatively small amount and will likely not be enough for graphics heavy workloads, so even a basic desktop environment might have trouble with anything less.
 * Enable 3D acceleration.
 This will allow usage of your host system's graphics card and will improve performance of programs that can take advantage of that (e.g. web browsers).
 * If you are storing the VM's hard drive on an SSD, mark the SSD attribute for the disk.
-This will tell the guest system that it is on an SSD so it can change it's behavior to take advantage of that.
+This will tell the guest system that it is on an SSD so it can change its behavior to take advantage of that.
 * Disable showing the mini toolbar in full-screen mode.
 This is just my personal taste, but I prefer not having any VirtualBox UI when in full-screen mode.

+Add the installation image to the VM and then boot it.

 [VirtualBox Guest Additions]: https://wiki.archlinux.org/title/VirtualBox/Install_Arch_Linux_as_a_guest#Install_the_Guest_Additions
 [Physical Address Extension]: https://en.wikipedia.org/wiki/Physical_Address_Extension

+### Initial Steps

-Set up the VM to boot from the installation image and then boot it.
-This will bring you into a live installation of Arch Linux that you will use to set up your actual installation.
+You are now inside a live installation of Arch Linux which you will use to set up your actual installation.
 Note that you may want to do everything inside [`tmux`] so you can scrollback to previous output[^console] and copy/paste between multiple terminals.